The universal group of Burger--Mozes and the Howe--Moore property: Abstract

 \section{Abstract}

-The aim of this article is twofold: firstly, we give a characterization of the universal group $U(F)^+$, with $F$ being primitive, to have the Howe--Moore property.
-Secondly, we prove that $U(F)^+$ has the relative Howe--Moore property, when $F$ is primitive.
-These two results are a consequence of a strengthening of Mautner's phenomenon for locally compact groups acting on $d$-regular trees and having Tits' independence property.
+By constructing a new unitary representation we prove the universal group $U(F)^+$ of Burger--Mozes does not have the Howe--Moore property when $F$ is primitive but not $2$-transitive.
+It is well known $U(F)^+$ does have this property when $F$ is $2$-transitive.
+Along the way, we give a characterization of the universal group, when $F$ is primitive, to have the Howe--Moore property, and also prove $U(F)^+$ has the relative Howe--Moore property.
+These two results are a consequence of a strengthening of Mautner's phenomenon for locally compact groups acting on d-regular trees and having Tits' independence property.